Best Light Roast Coffee Brands in 2020

 The Costa Rican beans in this blend are the highest quality Strictly Hard Fancy grade, sourced from the mountains of Tarrazu and Naranjo.
 They offer notes of clean, sweet citrus reminiscent of a lemon bar.

 The flavor is with the addition of Kenyan beans, which deliver the deep, silky flavors of molasses, brown sugar, and blackcurrant for which the region is known.
-We could just as quickly describe this blend as an augmented single origin.

 With their unique design and high-quality coffee, Kuju’s single-serve pour-over coffee packets were impossible to leave.
 These single-serve packets, made from environmentally friendly compostable and recyclable materials, turn into small pour-over filters, prefilled with measured amounts of ground coffee beans and designed to anchor on any coffee mug.